Knowledge grows from interdisciplinary power.

 Anna, a doctoral student in biology, is exploring the role of soil organisms in movable green infrastructure.
 She aims to understand the ways in which soil biota influences the supply and trade-offs of ecological services in a constructed ecosystem.
 She is affiliated with the lab via Kent's Soil Microbial Lab.

-Reuben is investigating the types of vegetation that can establish on recycled river dredge sediments.
-In collaboration with the Lake Erie Protection Fund and a team of material scientists and architects, Reuben is testing vegetation palettes for roofs systems made with sintered (baked) river sediments.
-For fun Reuben makes the most of the culinary capacity of plants.
+Macy is investigating the types of vegetation that can establish on recycled river dredge sediments.
+In collaboration with the Lake Erie Protection Fund and a team of material scientists and architects, Macy is testing vegetation palettes for roofs systems made with sintered (baked) river sediments.
+For fun you will find Macy in her backyard greenhouse with her son.

 Rui Liu, Assistant Professor